 How to set up a Balsamic Vinegar Tasting Bar

 The idea here is to let guests taste the subtle differences in a variety of flavored vinegars.
 I chose:

 Provide one good quality Italian olive oil and some Italian bread cut into small cubes.

 Use small shallow ramekins or plates and fill one side with the olive oil and the other side with balsamic vinegar.
-Dip the bread cube so you get a little bit of each on it to taste.
+Dip bread cubes so you get a little bit of the oil and vinegar to taste together.

 - goat cheese

 - ricotta cheese

 - small heirloom tomatoes + fresh basil

 - fresh figs